moby/moby/docs/sources/reference/run.md

     --cap-add: Add Linux capabilities
     --cap-drop: Drop Linux capabilities
-    --privileged=false: Give extended privileges to this container --lxc-conf=[]: (lxc exec-driver only) Add custom lxc options --lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"
+    --privileged=false: Give extended privileges to this container --device=[]: Allows you to run devices inside the container without the --privileged flag.
+    --lxc-conf=[]: (lxc exec-driver only) Add custom lxc options --lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"

 By default, Docker containers are "unprivileged" and cannot, for